Fueling Up is a column from C-Store Dive offering a fresh perspective on the top news and trends in the convenience store industry.

 In late December, Seven & i Holdings announced that longtime leader Joseph DePinto would retire at the end of the year, with Stan Reynolds and Doug Rosencrans, president and COO of 7-Eleven, respectively, serving as co-CEOs until a permanent replacement is hired.

-The search for a new CEO comes at a crucial time for 7-Eleven, which is expecting to commence an IPO for its North American business in the second half of this year.
+The search for a new CEO comes at a crucial time for 7-Eleven, which is expecting to commence an IPO for its North American business that could come as soon as next year.
 With that milestone looming, the company’s next chief executive will be tasked with leading the c-store retailer into a major new growth phase, in addition to helping the company rebound after a difficult few years financially in the U.S.

 The top candidates